Vensica Medical is developing a needle-free, painless procedure for the delivery of Botox® to treat overactive bladder.

 Overactive bladder (OAB), characterized by the urgent need to urinate and involuntary loss of urine, has a negative impact on the quality of life.
 In 50% of the cases, medications are ineffective and often have significant side effects.
 In 2011, the FDA approved the use of Botox to treat OAB.
 This procedure is performed using a cystoscope (to visualize the interior of the bladder) and a needle to inject the Botox.
 While Botox has demonstrated effectiveness in treating OAB, the procedure is expensive, painful (20-30 injection sites), risky (urinary tract infections), and in most cases performed under sedation.

 OAB is the most common type of bladder disorder.
 There are 39 million people in the United States alone, and 4 million of them are unsatisfied with treatment.*

 Watch CEO Avner Geva's interview on Israel Daily TV.

 See Avner Geva's presentation at Trendlines 6th Annual Company Showcase.

-VensiCare is the needle-free, painless procedure to deliver Botox® to the bladder wall in the treatment of overactive bladder.
+Vensica's needle-free, painless procedure deliver Botox to the bladder wall to treat overactive bladder.